- Renewable energy is also becoming more accessible across Europe

 There’s only one recycling centre on these shores that operates on an industrial scale: Recycle Solar, located in Scunthorpe.

-This factory recycles hundreds of solar panels per year, though this number is set to increase significantly in the next 5-10 years, as more panels come to the end of their lifespan.
+This factory recycles hundreds of solar panels per year, though this number is set to increase significantly in the next five-to-10 years, as more panels come to the end of their lifespan.

-Recycle Solar doesn't deal with all the defunct solar panels in the UK, as some are sent to a solar recycling plant in south-eastern France that's owned by utilities giant Veolia.
+Recycle Solar doesn’t deal with all the defunct solar panels in the UK, as some are sent to a solar recycling point in south-eastern France that’s owned by utilities giant Veolia.

 How much does solar panel recycling cost?

-Solar panel recycling costs you nothing.
-All you need to do is ask your installer to pick them up, and they'll do so for free.
+Domestic solar panel recycling is completely free, all you need to do is contact your installer and they’ll do the rest.

 There is yet to be any significant research into the wider economic cost of solar panel recycling.
-According to Gavin Heath of the National Renewable Energy Laboratory, recycling solar panels in the US costs around $10-20 per module, which is pretty cheap.
+According to Gavin Heath of the National Renewable Energy Laboratory, recycling solar panels in the US costs around $10-20 per module.

 What’s the typical lifetime of a solar panel?

-There are lots of other minor causes, but these are the key four.
+There are lots of other minor causes, from optical failures to glass breakage.
 Generally, homeowners can look forward to having solar panels for decades, making the cost of solar panels worth it.
-According to IRENA, the majority of solar panels average a lifetime of 30-40 years.

-What makes them so resilient?
-Well, they don’t have any moving parts, meaning there are no ‘weak spots’.
-They’re also surprisingly easy to fix (in most cases), so don’t give up on your panels straight away if they have a wobble – contact a nearby solar panel company for help.
+They don’t have any moving parts, meaning there are no ‘weak spots’.
+They’re also largely easy to fix (in most cases), so don’t immediately throw them away if they have a wobble – contact your installer for help.

 The solar panel recycling process